dmbarbour/awelon/AboutABC.md

 A carefully developed ABCD dictionary should capture many known-safe, obviously correct patterns with high level equational laws to simplify static analysis and rewrite optimizations.
 For example, we may introduce operators to map or fold over lists, and operators for linear algebras and matrix manipulation.

 Development of ABCD shall be incremental and empirical, driven by actual data, with attention to newly popular data structures and patterns.
 Valid concerns include that we should not grow the dictionary too large, and we should not assign operators that might later be deprecated or proven incorrect.
-UTF-8 can support more than a million elements, but I don't expect ABCD will never grow much beyond the two-octet UTF-8 space.
+UTF-8 can support more than a million elements, but I don't expect ABCD will grow much beyond the two-octet UTF-8 space.

 ABCD is intended to be used together with `{#secureHash}` sources.

 ABCD is suitable for relatively short, frequent, widely used functions.
 Sources are suitable for large, project-specific components, templates, configurations, big but slow-changing data, and web apps.
 ABCD functions should be formally 'correct' because we're freezing them into the language.
-Sources aren't so constrained; they are easily deprecated and replaced.
+Sources aren't so constrained; they are easily deprecated and replaced by typical caching models.

 Between these two features, ABC can be minimal without concern for performance or parsimony.